Be My Valentine: 10 Polish Quotes About Love

 The flame of love is great, but brief.

-‘The War Between Love and Friendship’ by Ludwik Kropiński, translated by the editor
+‘The War Between Love and Friendship’ by Ludwik Kropiński, trans.
+MK

 She’s ugly and he’s ugly